 We wish this harness came with the option of fixed leg loops (no buckles).
 We prefer harnesses without adjustable leg loops for most rock applications.
 Without the buckles, the harness would have been a little lighter, cleaner and maybe less expensive.

 The gear loops have a steep pitch forward and deep U shape that causes biners to bunch up.
 The Petzl gear loops are similarly constructed but have more of an L shape that makes biners less likely to bunch up and easier to clip in.

 We prefer stiffer, plastic-coated gear loops like those on Black Diamond harnesses.
 That said, plastic coated loops have durability issues that these do not.
 It's a personal preference whether you want the most durable gear loops or gear loops that stick out more from the harness and are therefore easier to clip and organize biners on.

 We like the plastic attachments for the leg loops.
 However, the design may not be that durable.
 We were not able to break them in field tests, but we did scratch them and start to wear them down.
 This will only be an issue for climbers who chimney a lot.

-At $49 it is the best value for a harness with self-locking buckles for both the waist and legs.
-We preferred the Black Diamond Momentum SA but it is $10 more.
-So if you are new to the sport and want a fully adjustable harness, it is hard to beat this one for the money.
+We think this is the best value for a harness with self-locking buckles for both the waist and legs.
+We preferred the Black Diamond Momentum SA, but it is more expensive.
+If you are new to the sport and want a fully adjustable harness, it is hard to beat this one for the money.